Romanian traditional clothing: Felt hats

-Hard felt hats are made by specialised craftsmen in workshops and are worn throughout the year.
+Hard-felt hats are made by specialized craftsmen in workshops and are worn throughout the year.
 These hats are found centred on the Saxon regions around Sibiu and Bistrița and may have been introduced into Transylvania by the Saxons, whose craftsmen made them in workshops, from the 18th century.
 The style varies widely in shape and size of brim according to area.
-The wide brimmed hat appeared around the 17th-19th centuries and felt hats with broad brims up to 60 cm were worn in the 19th and early 20th centuries, and continued to be worn in Bistrița Valley, Moldavia until the 1940s.
+The wide-brimmed hat appeared around the 17th-19th centuries and felt hats with broad brims up to 60 cm were worn in the 19th and early 20th centuries, and continued to be worn in Bistrița Valley, Moldova until the 1940s.
 Hats with 40 cm brims were worn in central Transylvania and Muntenia.
 Felt hats with hard upturned brims – cu găng – were worn in Crișana, Hunedoara and Bukovina following a fashion of the gentry.
-Wide brimmed felt hats with a large peacock feather (roată de păun) are still worn in Năsăud, further south the hats are much reduced in size, shepherds in Sibiu and along the southern Carpathians wear felt hats with very small brims, the present day fashion tending to do away with the brim altogether.
+Wide-brimmed felt hats with a large peacock feather (roată de păun) are still worn in Năsăud, further south the hats are much reduced in size, shepherds in Sibiu and along the southern Carpathians wear felt hats with very small brims, the present day fashion tending to do away with the brim altogether.

 Green "trilby"-style hats worn by Romanian border guards and mountain corps are still found in Pădureni and other areas today.
-This style originated in the Austrian Tyrol, and reached Romania during Habsburg rule, and became international due to the Habsburg's preference for wearing Tyrolese costume for hunting throughout their Empire.
+This style originated in the Austrian Tyrol, reached Romania during Habsburg rule, and became international due to the Habsburg's preference for wearing Tyrolese costume for hunting throughout their Empire.
 This style is now widespread for everyday use.

 Straw hats

 Straw hats are worn by men (and women) throughout Romania in the summer.
 Straw hats vary in style from region to region although regional differences are now becoming less common as the straw version of the trilby takes over.

 In Maramureș, traditional straw hats (clop, pl. clopuri) are very small, while in Satu Mare, Arad, Transylvanian Plain hats have a high crown.
 The tallest – around 30 cm – can be found in Codru.
-In Oltenia and Teleroman, along the Danube, flat brimmed straw hats with rounded crown are worn.
-In Maramureș and Oaș Country, men also often wear their clopuri in the winter.
+In Oltenia and Teleroman, along the Danube, flat-brimmed straw hats with rounded crowns are worn.
+In Maramureș and Oaș Country, men also often wear their "clopuri" in the winter.

 Women's clothing

 Ie

-Ie is the type of shirt of a typical gathered form of the collar, which has existed since ancient times.
+Ie is the type of blouse, or shirt of a typical gathered form of the collar, which has existed since ancient times.
 It is also known as the "Carpathian shirt", similar to the Slavic (Bulgarian, Serbian, Ukrainian, etc.) peoples.
 The three-part decor code of this pleated shirt is almost always the same: in addition to the upper arm embroidery, the altiță (derived from Serbian ла̏тица), there is a single horizontal row on the sleeve, known as increț, and diagonal stripes below the armpit and shoulder, the râuri.
 The upper arm embroidery characterizes the entire costume; it is traditionally seen as the culmination of embroidery and decoration.
-Each blouse tells a compelling story about the region it comes from through the symbols and colors used.
+Each blouse tells a compelling story about the region it comes from through the symbols and colours used.